Miserlou/dnd-tldr/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Requirements
-_TL;DR: Friends, a printer, some PDFs, some pens, hecka beers._
+_TL;DR: Friends, a printer, some PDFs, some pens, hecka drinks._

 * 2-4 **players** + 1 **Dungeon Master** 👨👩👨👩
 * **Pen and paper** for each player 📝📝📝📝
 * A set of **game dice** for each player 🎲🎲🎲🎲
    * Or, use your phone.
 You can say "Siri, roll a D20" to an iPhone and it works.
-* 4-6 **beers** per player 🍺🍺🍺🍺
+* 4-6 **drinks** per player 🍺🍺🍺🍺
 * **Speakers** for playing [epic background music](http://tabletopaudio.com/) 🔈
 * Costumes/Hats (Optional)
 	* The game is more fun if you all get into character with dorky hats.

 ## Basic Overview

-_TL;DR: Invent a character, explore a fantasy world, talk to the people living there, fight crazy monsters, acquire plunder and glory, roll dice, drink beers, yell at your friends and have fun._
+_TL;DR: Invent a character, explore a fantasy world, talk to the people living there, fight crazy monsters, acquire plunder and glory, roll dice, drink drinks, yell at your friends and have fun._

 Dungeons and Dragons a fantasy role playing game.
 The game is played by 2-4 **player characters**, who play as adventurers exploring a world, and one **Dungeon Master**, who controls the context of the adventure and plays as the **non-player characters** and **monsters**.